Diving the Virgin drop dive site in Boracay.

 At the bottom of the second wall, there is a mini cave where you can spot some juvenile sharks.

-Overall there are many marine lives to sight, but the Virgin drop dive site is not for all divers.
+Overall, there are many marine creatures to see, but the Virgin drop dive site is not for all divers.

 Our recommendation: Recreational divers need to care about their NDL as it will go fast, where technical divers will just have to plan their dive and dive their plan.

 On our scuba-diving boats, you should always find:

 - O2 tank (oxygen cylinder) and equipments plus a first aid kit

 - We always carry a spare dive equipment and a diving gear toolbox